yonis-savary/sharp/README.md

 # Sharp PHP

-> [!IMPORTANT]
-> This project is still under development
+## Welcome !

-Sharp is a Framework for PHP 8 that focuses on code cleanliness and simplicity

-The goal is to have a good balance between abstraction and concrete objects
+Sharp is a framework for PHP 8 that focuses on code cleanliness and simplicity, the goal is to have a good balance between abstraction and concrete objects, make a framework that just work with your IDE and doesn't use some magic syntax or unecessary complexity.

 ## 📚 Documentation and Tutorials

-You can find resources to work/learn with Sharp in the [Docs directory](./docs/README.md)
+You can find resources to work/learn with Sharp in the [docs/ directory](./docs/README.md)

 ## 📦 Get Sharp